CodeYourFuture/syllabus/docs/fundamentals/week-1/coursework.md

 **You must at least attempt all those exercises before we meet.**.
 If you get stuck, don't worry.
 Come to the session with your questions and we will all discuss them together.

-Once you're finished, share your solution to [List of links](https://blocks.codeyourfuture.io/#exercise_list_links) in google classroom.
+Once you're finished, share your solution to [List of links](https://blocks.codeyourfuture.io/#exercise_list_links) in Google Classroom.

 If you have extra time, complete one of the exercises in [Buttons and Clicks: consolidation](https://blocks.codeyourfuture.io/#exercise_button_consolidation) (or create something entirely new) and share it with your cohort in the Slack channel.